Postcard News owner Mahesh Hegde arrested by Bengaluru police

-The Bengaluru police has arrested Mahesh Hegde, the owner of Postcard News.
+The Bengaluru police have arrested Mahesh Hegde, the owner of Postcard News.
 The police said that he had been arrested on charges of allegedly promoting communal disharmony in a bid to attempting to blemish the ruling Congress government in Karnataka.

 There are two cases against Hegde.
 One was registered at the Sanjayanagar police station last year, while the other was filed on March 21 with the Cyber Crime Police station.